-While the Horrell tribe is still a few years from retirement, I’ve been putting together a list of things that already-retired folks tell me that they wish they had known.
+While the Horrell tribe is still not quite at retirement, I’ve been putting together a list of things that already-retired folks tell me that they wish they had known.
 Take advantage of their wisdom!

 The Transition Assistance Program

 - The in-person Transition Assistance Program class is your primary source of information about the process.
 Use it.
-I recommend you attend the week-long class twice, once more than a year out and once in the six to nine-month time frame.
+I recommend you work through the program twice, once more than a year out and once in the six to nine-month time frame.
 Spouses should attend, too.
 70% of your questions will be answered in that class, but you’ll also discover another bunch of questions that will require research (or asking me to write an article about it.)
 Two heads are better than one for this monumental change.

 - Most installations offer stand-alone classes on specific subjects.
 Topics might include Survivor Benefit Plan, salary negotiations, Department of Veterans Affairs benefits, or accessing educational benefits.
 Check out nearby installations for even more topics.